mponce0/SystemTools/src-content/glossary.md

    Information passed to functions or commands, they are used as input and modify or change the way in the command/function works, or as the target over which the command/function acts upon.

 ## Command Line Arguments (CLA)
-   Addittional parameters passed to commands run from the CLI.
+   Additional parameters passed to commands run from the CLI.

 ## Flags
-   Special type of CLA that can only take pre-defined values, usually preceeded by '-' or '--'
+   Special type of CLA that can only take pre-defined values, usually preceded by '-' or '--'

 ## TTY
    Terminal Typewriter, refers to a connection to a machine done by a "real" (physical) terminal, e.g. when a user connects to the machine through its console.

 ## PTS
-   Pseudo Terminal Session, refers to a remote connection done through a "virtual" (psuedo) terminal from a different location.
+   Pseudo Terminal Session, refers to a remote connection done through a "virtual" (pseudo) terminal from a different location.

 ## TUI